grafana/mimir/docs/sources/architecture/distributor.md

 If you're running Grafana Mimir in a Kubernetes cluster, you could define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.
 Be aware that a Kubernetes Service balances TCP connections, and not the HTTP requests within a single TCP connection when HTTP keep-alive is enabled.
 Since a Prometheus server establishes a TCP connection for each remote write shard, you should consider increasing `min_shards` in the Prometheus [remote write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) if distributors traffic is not evenly balanced.

-## Configuration

-The distributors need to form an hash ring (called the distributors ring) in order to discover each other and enforce limits correctly.

-The default configuration uses `memberlist` as backend for the distributors ring.
-In case you want to configure a different backend (eg. `consul` or `etcd`), the following CLI flags (and their respective YAML config options) are available to configure the distributors ring KV store:

-- `-distributor.ring.store`: The backend storage to use.
-- `-distributor.ring.consul.*`: The Consul client configuration (should be used only if `consul` is the configured backend storage).
-- `-distributor.ring.etcd.*`: The etcd client configuration (should be used only if `etcd` is the configured backend storage).